-BILL AUTHOR SUMMARY LATEST ACTION OC SAN POSITION LEGISLATIVE PLAN OTHER POSITIONS SB 1147 Portantino [D] The Sherman Food, Drug, and Cosmetic Law regulates, among other things, the manufacture, production, processing, and packing of any food, drug, device, or cosmetic, and is administered by the State Department of Public Health.
+BILL AUTHOR SUMMARY LATEST ACTION OC SAN POSITION LEGISLATIVE PLAN OTHER POSITIONS SB 1147 The Sherman Food, Drug, and Cosmetic Law regulates, among other things, the manufacture, production, processing, and packing of any food, drug, device, or cosmetic, and is administered by the State Department of Public Health.
 The law prescribes various quality and labeling standards for bottled water and vended water, and limits the levels of certain contaminants that may be contained in those water products.
 Current law makes a violation of the law or regulation adopted pursuant to the law a crime.
 Current law requires, as a condition of licensure, a water-bottling plant, as defined, to annually prepare a water-bottling plant report, as specified, and to make the report available to each customer, upon request.
 This bill would require, upon adoption by the State Water Resources Control Board of a primary drinking water standard for microplastics, any water-bottling plant that produces bottled water that is sold in this state to provide the State Department of Public Health's Food and Drug Branch an annual report on the levels of microplastics found in the source water used for bottling and in the final bottled water product that is offered for sale, as provided.
 The bill would require this report to be included with the annual water-bottling plant report and, upon request, be made available to each consumer.
-Assembly Environmental Safety and Toxic Materials Committee and the Assembly Health Committee Watch Policies: Source Control - ACC-OC - NYC LOCC - NYC CASA - Oppose Unless Amended CSDA - Oppose Unless Amended ACWA - Watch SB 1210 Skinner [D] Existing law grants the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations, gas corporations, sewer system corporations, and water corporations, while local publicly owned utilities, including municipal utility districts, public utility districts, and irrigation districts, are under the direction of their governing boards.
-This bill would, for new housing construction, require the above-described utilities, on or before January 1, 2026, to publicly post on their internet websites (1) the schedule of fees for a service connection, capacity, or other point of connection charge for each housing development type, including, but not limited to, accessory dwelling unit, mixed-use, multifamily, and single-family developments, except as specified, and (2) the estimated timeframes for completing typical service connections needed for each housing development type, as specified.
-The bill would exempt from its provisions an independent special district that does not maintain an internet website due to a hardship, as provided.
-To the extent that this bill imposes new requirements on certain local agencies, the bill would impose a statemandated local program.
-This bill contains other related provisions and other existing laws.
-Appropriations Committee Oppose ACC-OC - NYC LOCC - Watch CASA - Neutral, as Amended CSDA - Watch ACWA - Watch
+Currently in the Assembly Appropriations Committee Watch Policies: Source Control - Support legislation and/or regulations that restrict the ACC-OC - NYC LOCC - NYC CASA - Oppose Unless Amended CSDA - Oppose Unless Amended ACWA - Watch SB 1210 Current law vests the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations, gas corporations, sewer system corporations, and water corporations, while local publicly owned utilities, including municipal utility districts, public utility districts, and irrigation districts, are under the direction of their governing boards.
+This bill would, for new housing construction, require the above-described utilities, on or before January 1, 2026, to publicly post on their internet websites (1) the schedule of estimated fees for typical service connections for each housing development type, including, but not limited to, accessory dwelling unit, mixed-use, multifamily, and single-family developments, except as specified, and (2) the estimated timeframes for completing typical service connections needed for each housing development type, as specified.
+The bill would exempt from its provisions a utility with fewer than 4,000 service connections that does not establish or maintain an internet website due to a hardship and would authorize the utility to establish that a hardship exists by annually adopting a resolution that includes detailed findings, as provided.
+Currently in the Assembly Appropriations Committee Oppose Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+ACC-OC - NYC LOCC - Watch CASA - Neutral, as Amended CSDA - Watch ACWA - Watch